 Thanks for the Wiki Mr. Wales.
 By the way, you should have done your homework before the plea, sincerity is one of the most difficult things to fake.

 Put the darn ads on Wikipedia nobody cares.
 You’ll generate so much revenue from the ads that you won’t know what to do with it, being a non-profit.
+The ad below this paragraph is a 336×280 one of the higher paying banner ads and one of the most obtrusive but it is hard to pass up as it pays well and usually gets the highest percentage of clicks and a click can pay $1 or more sometimes $5 and more.
 Then maybe take some of that money and spread it around the world where it is needed most.

 Rich (aka DisplacedGuy)

 p.s.
 To my beloved readers.
 I have avoided topics related to politics and other sensitive areas until now.
 I apologize if this offends anyone.